-Dr. Thomas Taylor is an orthopedics/orthopedic surgery specialist.
-Dr. Taylor accepts United Healthcare Compass, Blue Cross/Blue Shield, and Blue Choice, in addition to other insurance carriers.
-He studied medicine at the University of Texas Southwestern Medical School.
+Dr. Thomas Taylor's specialty is orthopedics/orthopedic surgery.
+He honors United Healthcare Compass, Blue Cross/Blue Shield, and Blue Choice, in addition to other insurance carriers.
+Dr. Taylor attended medical school at the University of Texas Southwestern Medical School.

-Dr. Stephen Littlejohn is an orthopedics/orthopedic surgery specialist.
-He takes United Healthcare Compass, Blue Cross/Blue Shield, Blue Choice, and more.
+Dr. Stephen Littlejohn works as an orthopedist in Longview, TX.
+Dr. Littlejohn accepts United Healthcare Compass, Blue Cross/Blue Shield, Blue Choice, and more.
 He is a graduate of the University of Texas Medical Branch School of Medicine.

 Conditions / Treatments